Mary is a tilapia farmer in Brazil. Through her articles, she shares insights and tips to make your farm more profitable.

 You can see that the amount of feed steadily increases as the weight of the fish increases.
 It's necessary to put enough money aside to cover the cost of feeding them for at least five months to receive a good profit.
 Anything less than that may not be worth raising them.

-Once the tilapia weigh 500 grams (just over a pound), they are small but a salable size.
-If you decide to grow them on, restaurants will be interested in purchasing them.
+Once the tilapia weighs 500 grams (just over a pound), they are small but salable.
+If you decide to grow them, restaurants will be interested in purchasing them.
 The larger the fish, the higher price per kilo you can get.

 Commercial Fish Pellets

 We have heard of people who buy tilapia and feed them on bread and anything else they happen to have as scraps from the kitchen.
-Doing this won't get your fish to their correct weight as fast, and it could damage the quality of the water.
+Doing this won't get your fish to their correct weight as fast, and it could damage the water quality.
 Commercial fish food is the best choice for rapid growth.
 The higher the protein content, the better the fish food.
 Commercially purchased fish feed contains a balanced diet for the fish.

 We buy our fish food in 25-kilogram sacks, and we are fortunate as the factory is only a short drive from our farm.
 The advantage of this is we never have a rodent problem.
+Buying a week's worth of food each time ensures it is fresh, and we are continually monitoring for signs of rodents.
 I know one fish farm locally that keeps large amounts of food on the premises; they have a big problem with rats.
 They buy poison to control any potential infestation.
 The chance for cross-contamination is a real risk, so in my opinion, cats or terriers would be better for controlling vermin.

 Saving Money on Feed Costs